 It's my understanding that subdivision would require the written approval of both the body corporate and the local council.
 Again, this is an issue about which you would need to obtain your own legal advice.

-This is certainly possible, and would be included in the negotiation process.
-If you would like particular items to be included in the sale, other than the usual fixtures/fittings, then this could be addressed in a written offer to purchase.
+If you would like particular items to be included in the sale, other than fixtures/fittings, then please let me know.

 6. How much are the Council rates and body corporate fees?